Loamy Soil Characteristics: Understanding the Ideal Soil Type for Plant Growth

 pH Level

-Loamy soil has a pH level between 6 and 7.5, which is slightly acidic to neutral.
+Its pH level averages between 6 and 7.5, which is slightly acidic to neutral.

 Nutrient Content